Bet365 Bad Reviews & Negative Comments

 If you look at the online reviews for any major company you will find both glowing endorsements and angry criticism of the organisation.

-In the case of bookmaker and online gambling provider Bet365, however, the bad reviews that are out there seem to totally contradict our Bet365 review (where we rate them as a 5* bookie).
+In the case of bookmaker and online gambling provider Bet365, however, the bad reviews that are out there seem to totally contradict my Bet365 review (where we rate them as a 5* bookie).

 If you google ‘Bet365 Review’ you’ll both good and bad reviews.
-We want to address those bad Bet365 reviews and explain why we disagree…
+I want to address those bad Bet365 reviews and explain why I disagree…

 Bad Bet365 Reviews & Comments: Explained

-There are five main points that all negative reviews of Bet365 seem to focus on, we’re going to address all of them.
+There are five main points that all negative reviews of Bet365 seem to focus on, I’m going to address all of them.

 #1 – ID Provision & Account Verification